R599-afk/Naviware/README.md

 Available with the **Full** plan.

-Choose the prestige value Naviware should display through supported responses.
+Choose the prestige value Naviware should display during the active session.

 Your original earned prestige is not directly overwritten in the Dead by Daylight save file.

 ### Prestige Logic

 * **Smart Mode — Keep Higher Legit:** keeps a character’s real prestige when it is higher than the selected target.
-* **Force Mode:** applies the selected target through supported responses regardless of the real prestige.
+* **Force Mode:** applies the selected target regardless of the character’s real prestige.

 ### Inventory Mode